noaahh/fhnw-ds-cdl1/MODEL-OVERVIEW.md

 |                                         | Accuracy    | 0.874 | 0.7748 | 0.7569 |

-Given the task at hand we can see that both simpel and complex models do very well on the task at hand.
+Given the task at hand we can see that both simple and complex models do very well.
 Especially transformer, CNN and Deep Residual Bidirectional LSTM are performing very well.

+The Multiclass Logistic Regression is performing the worst across all runs.
+However, given the simplicity of the model this is not surprising.

-Interestingly the xLSTM model is not performing well on the refit or KFold, even though on main run type it seems to do not bad.
+Interestingly the xLSTM model is not performing well on the refit or KFold, even though on main run type it did well.
+This indicates that the model is not generalizing as well as other deep learning models.

+Very surprising to see is how well the CNN model is performing.
+Across all runs it has the best performance, even if only by a small margin in some cases.

+## Conclusion
+Looking at big picture here, we can see that, while superior in complex tasks, classical machine learning approaches can very well keep up with deep learning models in certain tasks.

+Additionally, it is not always required to use the latest bleeding edge models to get good results, but you can never have enough data.